Canon 4000D vs Sony A99 II

 Studio photographers will appreciate that the Sony A99 II (unlike the 4000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 4000D and the A99 II are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Sony.
+The 4000D is a recent model that features in the current product line-up of Canon.
+In contrast, the A99 II has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the A99 II from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is the Canon 4000D better than the Sony A99 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.